8th Grade Math Teacher

 • This may sound simple, but have students bring their work up to place under the document camera.
 Why was I always doing it for them?

-6. Change it up.
+7. Change it up.
 OUR offers online applets for different tasks.
+There are also sample Desmos lesson that are aligned with OUR lessons you can use for free.
 Whether you are a one-to-one classroom or not, completing tasks using both digital and non-digital versions keep things from being so monotonous.

 I hope these little things can add a lot of engagement to your math class!